 - Intrusion recovery

 - Disaster recovery

-Graduates of accredited Online Associates in Information Assurance programs are eligible to take certification exams offered by the Computing Technology Industry Association (CompTIA), including the CompTIA A+ examination.
+Graduates of accredited Online Information Assurance Associate Degree programs are eligible to take certification exams offered by the Computing Technology Industry Association (CompTIA), including the CompTIA A+ examination.
 CompTIA A+ certification is for entry-level IT technicians, and is mandatory for many information technology organizations.
 Keep in mind that for many related careers, such as information security analysts, entry-level positions require a bachelor’s degree, and for more advanced roles (think: more security clearance) a Masters or MBA in information systems/security may be required[vi].

 In terms of accreditation, ABET is the agency that accredits programs in applied science, computing, engineering and engineering technology.[vii]
 Hint: Accreditation is quality control.

 If you are considering earning an online cyber security degree, chances are you are looking for convenience, being able to study at your own tempo and juggling work or other responsibilities.
 That or you live too far from the school you hope to attend which would make an Online Information Assurance Associate Degree ideal for your needs.

 Keep in mind that your program may involve virtual classroom learning as well as some onsite visits to take part in computer labs –this is where you learn about programming languages, operating systems and methods of improving system security.
 At any rate, read the details of any program you are considering so you are well informed of any and all requirements.